kayjayB/Warp-firmware/src/boot/ksdk1.1.0/README.md

-# Design and Implementation of a Digital Pedometer
+# Design and Implementation of a Three Axis Digital Pedometer
 ### Kayla-Jade Butkow (kjb85)
 ### Magdalene College